 This could be useful in combating viruses that affect humans.

 One of the hosts of Wolbachia is the mosquito that carries viruses like dengue and Zika.
-Scientists have found that Wolbachia can reduce the ability of mosquitoes to transmit these harmful viruses.
+Scientists have found that Wolbachia can

 “A major advantage [of this method] is that it is self-sustaining,” Matthew Aliota, Ph.D., an assistant scientist at the University of Wisconsin-Madison, told Healthline.
 “Wolbachia are maternally inherited, so once you establish Wolbachia in a population you no longer have to continuously release mosquitoes.”